karadayikerim/website_problemSet8/README.md

 This project is part of the CS50 - Harvard's Introduction to Computer Science course's Problem Set 8.
 It serves as an opportunity to apply the concepts learned in the course, including HTML, CSS, and JavaScript, to create a simple homepage.
 Bootstrap 5.3.3 was utilized to enhance the styling and layout of the webpage.

 Feel free to customize the content to introduce yourself, showcase your interests, or practice your web development skills further.
+If you wish to improve upon this project, you can experiment with different design elements, add more interactive features using JavaScript, or explore additional libraries and frameworks to enhance functionality.

 For further assistance or questions regarding this project, please refer to the CS50 documentation or reach out to the course's community forums for support.

+Happy coding! 😊🚀

 https://cs50.harvard.edu/x/2024/psets/8/homepage